MIT-DB-Class/go-db-2024/lab1.md

 ##  0. Find bugs, be patient, earn treats

-GoDB is a relatively complex piece of code, and we have written it from scratch for last year's 6.5830 class.
-It is very possible you are going to find bugs, inconsistencies, and bad or incorrect documentation, etc.
+GoDB is a relatively complex piece of code, and we have written it from scratch fairly recently.
+It is very possible you are going to find bugs, inconsistencies, and unclear documentation, etc.

-We ask you, therefore, to do this lab with an adventurous mindset.
-Don't get mad if something is not clear, or even wrong; rather, try to figure it out yourself or send us a friendly email.
-We promise to help out by posting bug fixes, new commits to the HW repo, etc., as bugs and issues are reported.
+If something is suspicious or unclear, you are welcome to try to figure it out yourself and make a public Piazza post, or send us a friendly email.
+We promise to be as attentive as possible ans help out by posting bug fixes, new commits to the HW repo, etc., as bugs and issues are reported.

 <p>...and if you find a bug in our code, we'll give you a yummy treat (see